Online Business Colleges

 A business education is consistently a pathway into a prosperous career.
 Even better, if you choose a program of study in a state that happens to offer a multitude of job prospects upon graduation, it's more likely that you'll generate a return on your business education investment.

 Take a look at four places that are wise choice for business students, based off of 2013-2014 data by the Bureau of Labor Statistics (BLS).
 Note: The BLS reports that the annual mean wage for Business and Financial Operations occupations across the nation as of May 2014 is $72,410.
 The national figures for employment per thousand jobs for this industry is 50.537.
+For more information on our ranking methodology, see our Methodology section.

 #1 - Washington D.C.